tdwg/process/review_manager.md

 The standard's abstract can be found here: x

-A brief set of guidelines for reviewers can be found in the document *(originally links to these guidelines, but I think a simplified set of guidelines is more appropriate.)*.
+A brief set of guidelines for reviewers can be found in the document *(originally links to these guidelines, but I think a simplified set of guidelines is more appropriate.
+DE: I think that this document is ok...?)*.
 These questions provide guidance: They are not exhaustive.